kubecost/docs/install-and-configure/install/provider-installations/openshift-kubecost-install.md

 To learn more about how to install and config Grafana agent as well as additional scrape configuration, please refer to [Grafana Agent](https://grafana.com/docs/tempo/latest/configuration/grafana-agent/) documentation for Grafana Cloud.
 Or you can check Kubecost Prometheus scrape config at this [Github repository](https://github.com/kubecost/cost-analyzer-helm-chart/blob/ebe7e088debecd23f90e6dd75b425828901a246c/cost-analyzer/charts/prometheus/values.yaml#L1152)

-#### Step 2: Verify if grafana-agent is scraping data successfully.
+### Step 2: Verify if grafana-agent is scraping data successfully

 `kubectl -n kubecost logs grafana-agent-0`

-#### Step 3: Create dbsecret to allow Kubecost to query the metrics from Grafana Cloud Prometheus.
+### Step 3: Create dbsecret to allow Kubecost to query the metrics from Grafana Cloud Prometheus

-* Create two files in your working directory, called `USERNAME` and `PASSWORD` respectively
+Create two files in your working directory, called `USERNAME` and `PASSWORD` respectively:

 ```
 export PASSWORD=<REPLACE-WITH-GRAFANA-PROM-REMOTE-WRITE-API-KEY>